Welcome to Software Observatory Etherpad!

 they chose chruch at Vieux Port, very central

-autonomous in their choices / hel p ed by a lot of people
+autonomous in their choices / hel

 because of tradition of asylum in churches, but churches belong to the state, they can easily remove them from church